sonjoonho/SimpleRGC/README.md

 After installing, the plugin can be found in the ImageJ menu under `Plugins > Simple Cells`.

-At this point, you might ask "why is it under 'Simple Cells' if the plugin is called 'SimpleColocalization`?".
+At this point, you might ask "why is it under 'Simple Cells' if the plugin is called 'SimpleColocalization'?".
 I'm not sure.

 ## Details